2022 Women's U19 finals: fixtures and results

 Judith Coquet and Inès Benyahia's first-half goals laid the foundations for the win.
 Noémie Mouchon had a second-half penalty saved, but then added a late third as Sandrine Ringler's squad eased home to claim the early leadership of Group A.

+Matilda Vinberg got both goals and goalkeeper Serina Idrissu Backmark saved a second-half penalty as Sweden opened Group B with an impressive 2-0 defeat of Germany.

-Also on the opening day, Spain play Italy in Opava in the second Group A game, while in Group B it is Sweden vs Germany in Frýdek–Místek and England vs Norway in Karviná.
+Also on the opening day, Spain play Italy in Opava in the second Group A game, while in Group B it's England vs Norway in Karviná.
 Matches continue on Thursday and Sunday, with the top two teams in each group progressing to the semi-finals three days later – and the final scheduled for 9 July in Ostrava.

 The tournament returns after the 2020 and 2021 editions were cancelled due to the COVID-19 pandemic.